• Home

 0

 JACKSON, Miss.
-(AP) — Several new laws are taking impact Monday in Mississippi, inclusive of one that gives a pay increase to instructors and that are designed to ease burdens on folks who face court docket fines or who’re looking for jobs after having a crook conviction.
+(AP) — Several new laws are taking effect Monday in Mississippi, inclusive of one that gives a pay increase to instructors and that is designed to ease burdens on folks who face court fines or who’re looking for jobs after having a crook conviction.

 Summary show